What Is the Hub and Spoke Distribution Model in LTL?

 This system offers multiple benefits for the LTL carrier as well as the customer.

 The modern supply chain is all about efficiency.
 But the hub and spoke distribution model has been utilized for more than 100 years and is still highly relevant in today's landscape.
-As technology improves, this method of shipping will only continue to evolve, offering shippers and carriers additional flexibility, improved shipping delivery times, and more tailored customer service.
+As technology improves, this method of shipping will only continue to evolve.
+Digital freight operations are already offering you as a shipper and your carriers additional flexibility, improved shipping delivery times, and more tailored customer service.
+See how shippers have benefited from optimized distribution models in our case studies.